longlostjames/ncas-radar-data-standard/docs/source/fileformat.rst

 | string_length [#f1]_         | Length of char type variables           |
 +------------------------------+-----------------------------------------+

 .. [#f1] any number of ‘string_length’ dimensions may be created and used.
-For example, you may declare the dimensions ‘string_length”, ‘string_length_short’ and ‘string_length_long’, and use them appropriately for strings of various lengths.
+For example, you may declare the dimensions ‘string_length', ‘string_length_short’ and ‘string_length_long’, and use them appropriately for strings of various lengths.
 These are only used to indicate the length of the strings actually stored, and have no effect on other parts of the format.

 Global Variables